jbasen/Crestron-Home-Assistant/README.md

 Releases:

-v2.1 -
+v2.11 - Fixed a problem where the wrong version of the comm manager module was included in v2.1.
+This caused an exception at startup. v2.1 -
     New Output on Comm Manager Module - High when Crestron system is connected to HA.
     Updated Input Number Helper module to support floating point numbers.